My Mister: Reception

 Real News instead observed that the first two episodes had managed to demonstrate the intention of depicting the process of mutual understanding between characters of different generations and genders who were at odds with each other, while pop culture critic Jung Deok-hyun called My Mister "a survival thriller."
 He later added that the intent of the series was to depict the pursuit of happiness in hell.

-In a press conference held on April 11, 2018, the director and the actors addressed the various controversies: they explained that the title, translatable with "My middle-aged man," did not imply a romantic relationship, but rather the consideration that the other person was precious, and that violence, theft or wiretapping were only narrative tools.

-Overcome the age difference controversies and the accusations of misogyny and violence, My Mister ended with the support of the public and the critics, who called it "a life drama" centered on people and one of the best series of the year.
+Overcoming the controversies, My Mister ended with the support of the public and the critics, who called it "a life drama" centered on people and one of the best series of the year.
 Ji-an was praised by the press for not being a poor and helpless heroine, but able to grasp the whole situation and create an advantageous situation for herself, taking matters into her own hands.
 The directing and the actors' performances were praised, and IU was complimented for effortlessly digesting a character tired of living a harsh life.

-Seo Byung-gi of the Korea Herald Business commented that the series made him think about life, family and society, and noted that Dong-hoon and Ji-an, while not in a romantic relationship, were "wonderfully connected" by their wounds.
+Seo Byung-gi of the Korea Herald Business commented that the series made him think about life, family and society, and noted that Dong-hoon and Ji-an were "wonderfully connected" by their wounds.
 Huffington Post Korea and Sports Hankook wrote that it talked about the meeting of broken people of different ages and genders, blurring the lines between the many barriers of today's society and showing how human solidarity led to demolishing one's walls and discovering that the world was a warmer place than expected.
-Critic Yoon Seok-jin felt that My Mister was a shock to viewers due to its realistic depiction of a problematic reality that they wanted to avoid.